Timothy A. Wise, Director, Research and Policy Program

 Jeffrey Ashe, Research Fellow

 Jeff Ashe joined GDAE in March 2013 from Oxfam America, where he led the Saving for Change Initiative, a program that grew to 600,000 members in 7 years, most all of them women in developing countries.
 He has played a leadership role in establishing a radically decentralized approach to financial inclusion that is based on training autonomous saving and lending groups that mobilize their own savings, rather than building financial institutions.
-He is currently writing a book on this topic.
-He teaches microfinance at Columbia and Brandeis and holds a BA in political science from UC Berkley and an MA in sociology from Boston University.
-Most recently his article “Deep Outreach Financial Inclusion: Mass-Scale, Low Cost Saving and Borrowing for those Microfinance Cannot Profitably Reach” was featured on the Microfinance Gateway.
+He recently published In Their Own Hands: How Savings Groups Are Revolutionizing Development.
+He teaches microfinance at Columbia and Brandeis and holds a B.A. in political science from UC Berkley and an M.A. in sociology from Boston University.

 Ann Helwege, Senior Research Fellow